Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 Please note this set of questions deals only with the Section 8 Waiting List.
-While the Section 8 Waiting List is open, you can apply at the Flagstaff My Housing website.
+The Section 8 Waiting List is not currently open.
+If you are on the waiting list, you can update your application at the Flagstaff My Housing website.

-If you wish to request a reasonable accommodation due to disability, including modifications, auxiliary aids and services, in regards to applying, please contact Flagstaff Housing immediately via email by phone at (928) 213-2730, or mail to: 3481 N Fanning Drive, Flagstaff, AZ 86004.
+If you wish to request a reasonable accommodation due to disability, including modifications, auxiliary aids and services, in regards to applying, please contact the Flagstaff Housing Authority immediately:

 You can access the Section 8 Reasonable Accommodation form online (PDF).
-You can also come into our office at 3481 N Fanning Drive during typical business hours.
 Written and oral language services will be provided upon request.
 Please note that the Flagstaff Housing Authority lobby is currently closed to limit the spread of COVID-19.

 If you speak a language other than English, use the Google Translate menu for an approximate translation.
 The Google Translate menu is to the bottom right of your web browser window on a desktop/laptop or scroll to the bottom of this page on a mobile device.
 Web browsers also support many text-to-speech plug-ins.
 See the Chrome Web Store, Firefox Browser Add-Ons page, and the how-to Internet Edge page or the how-to for Internet Explorer page.

-Find the FAQs for the Low-Income Public Housing program.
+Find the FAQs for Low Income Public Housing program at https://www.flagstaff.az.gov/Faq.aspx?QID=392

 If you applied for Section 8 through the online portal and received a confirmation number, you were added to the Section 8 waiting list.
 You can register, check your status, and update your file through online as well.